watsonmw/fe2-intro/docs/overview.md

 - Base colour
 - List of vertices
 - List of normals
-- Model OpCodes to be executed by a render VM per frame
+- Model OpCodes to be executed per frame

 ### Example Model

-Frontier renders the 3D world using its own bytecode (well actually 16-bit wordcode, because it was written with 16-bit buses in mind).
+Frontier renders the 3D world using its own OpCodes / bytecode (well actually 16-bit wordcode, because it was written with 16-bit buses in mind).
 This code specifies the primitives to display, level of detail calculations, animations, variation and more.

 The original source code was written directly in assembly.
 The model code was likely directly typed in as data blocks in the assembly files.
-Most instructions and data aligns to 4, 8, 12 or 16 bits which is perfect for just typing in the hex values (which is 4 bits per character, i.e. 0x7002 0x0102 - draws a red (0x700) line (opcode 0x2) from vertex 1 (0x01) to vertex 2 (0x02)).
+Most instructions and data align to 4, 8, 12 or 16 bits which is perfect for just typing in the hex values (which is 4 bits per character, i.e. 0x7002 0x0102 - draws a red (0x700) line (opcode 0x2) from vertex 1 (0x01) to vertex 2 (0x02)).

 To easily read the model code without documenting every line, I added code to convert it to an intermediate text format.
 This syntax is completely made up by me on the spot and not part of the original game.
-There's a certain amount of guesswork with reverse engineering, so any of this could have errors.

 Here's an example model, you'll learn about the details in the following sections.